Whatsapp Contact

 In modern times, Guduchi has gained worldwide popularity as a natural immunity booster and detoxifying herb.
 Today, it is widely used in herbal juices, powders, tablets, and wellness products.

-Botanical Profile of Guduchi
+Botanical Description of Guduchi

 • Scientific Name: Tinospora cordifolia